dropwizard/dropwizard/docs/source/manual/index.rst

 User Manual
 ###########

-.. rubric:: This goal of this document is to provide you with all the information required to build,
+.. rubric:: The goal of this document is to provide you with all the information required to build,
             organize, test, deploy, and maintain Dropwizard-based applications.
 If you're new to Dropwizard, you should read the :ref:`getting-started` guide first.